Francesco Ventriglia: Career

 The Heliopolis Company made its debut at the Venice Biennale in 2007, with a new piece "The Sea in Chains", an investigation of eroticism and physical disability with the original music of Emiliano Palmieri, which was nominated for the Golden Lion.
 The following year he created a new work "Normale", which explored the concept of love and mental health: with these two titles Ventriglia curated a diptych as an investigation of differences present in modern society.
 Also in 2007, he created A Midsummer Night's Dream and Jago, the honest poetry of deception, for the Arena di Verona, with étoile of the Opéra National de Paris, Eleonora Abbagnato and Alessandro Riga.
 His pas de deux, Black has been performed at the Bolshoi Theatre by Svetlana Zakharova and Andrei Merkuriev (2008) and in New York by Irina Dvororenko and Maxim Beloserkovsky.
 In 2008 for the Mariinsky Theatre in St Petersburg he created Contradictions for Ulyana Lopatkina.
 In 2009 he created a new work specifically for Svetlana Zakharova titled Super Game which is a multimedia collaboration for the prima ballerina and six principal dancers of the Bolshoi Ballet.
 Additionally, his works included Immemoria, a work for 40 dancers to music by Shostakovich, premiering at La Scala in May 2010, and Sed lux permanent – Transit umbra, to music by Schoenberg, for the Ballet du Grand Théâtre de Genève.

 Between 2007 and 2012, Ventrigia and Emiliano Palmieri collaborated on four creations: The Sea in Chains, Normale, Pinocchio and Willy Wonka and Chocolate Factory.

-In 2010 Teatro alla Scala di Mlano, under the direction of Makar Vaziev, commissioned a new ballet by Ventriglia, on the first and the second movements of Syphony #7 Leningrad by Dimitri Shostakovic, "Immemoria".
+In 2010 Teatro alla Scala di Mlano, under the direction of Makar Vaziev, commissioned a new ballet by Ventriglia, on the first and the second movements of Symphony #7 Leningrad by Dimitri Shostakovic, "Immemoria".
 Immemoria was performed as part of a triptych alongside two masterpieces by George Balanchine, "Balletto Imperiale", and "The Prodigal Son".
 "Immemoria" won the Bucchi Award for the best performance of the year in 2010 [citation below].

 In October 2010 Ventriglia was appointed director of MaggioDanza in Florence, Italy.
 His tenure was considered by the critics as a model example of "virtuous directorship" by "Il sole 24 ore", and in 2012 was awarded "Best Director of the Year" by Danza e Danza magazine.
 Hallmarks of his success included significant increases of activities for education; special programs for children, and alongside the classical repertoire, attracting to Florence works by leading choreographers such as George Balanchine, Jiri Kylian, Angelin Preljocaj, Susanna Linke, William Forsythe and new works by Andonis Foniadakis, invited guest artists such a Sylvie Guillem, and established a new platform to support young choreographers called "Short Time" that showcased to critics and public over 20 new works in 2 years.

 In 2014, for Anna Antonickeva and Andrey Merkuriev (Principals of the Bolshoi Theatre) he created the evening "Fortuna vis Lucem: Bolero and Carmina Burana", performed with the New Ballet Theatre of Moscow, in tour across Russia and Cannes.